CeraVe Collaborates with Michael Cera and TikTok Stars on First-of-its-Kind Global Campaign

 For weeks, Michael Cera has been front and center in the news and across social media promoting his 'namesake' brand, CeraVe.
-In the days leading up to the big game, Cera went toe-to-toe with dermatologists and even revealed his very own Michael CeraVe commercial.
-But the truth came out during Super Bowl 58 with Sunday night's reveal where Cera's bizarre campaign was debunked by a boardroom of CeraVe dermatologists, who reminded him that CeraVe is and always has been developed with dermatologists since 2005.
+Cera went toe-to-toe with dermatologists and even revealed his very own Michael CeraVe commercial.
+But the truth came out in a revealing ad, where Cera's bizarre campaign was debunked by a boardroom of CeraVe dermatologists, who reminded him that CeraVe is and always has been developed with dermatologists since 2005.
 In fact, the "Ve" stands for MVE Technology and "Cera" refers to "ceramides," not Michael Cera.

 As new skincare brands continue to emerge, claiming dermatologist validations and the use of ceramides, the campaign was designed to reinforce the brand's 'moisturize like a derm' movement and celebrate CeraVe's longstanding reputation as the #1 dermatologist-recommended skincare brand in the U.S. The brand put its impressive roster of board-certified dermatologists at the forefront to challenge and debunk Cera's claims by highlighting dermatologists as the true skincare industry experts and bolster the brand's commitment to providing dermatologist developed skincare products for all.